You have left your motorcycle out in the rain. Or you are just plain hesitant to ride your motorcycle out there in the rain.

 Yes.

-The surface of the bike which will be exposed to rain is either coated to resist oxidization or painted like the engine tank wherein the paint will prevent the rusting.
+The surface of the bike which will be exposed to rain is either coated to resist oxidization or painted like the engine tank wherein the paint will prevent rusting.

-So, the first thing to keep in mind is that our motorcycles are designed to be resistant to water in general and will not rust for some minor exposure to the water be it in the form of rain, snow, humidity etc.
+So, the first thing to keep in mind is that our motorcycles are designed to be resistant to water in general.
+And will not rust for some minor exposure to the water be it in the form of rain, snow, humidity, etc.

 Does Water Rusts Your Motorcycle Components?